trixstarry/resume/README.md

 - Academically studied the following courses: Fundamentals of Acoustics, Sound Design, Video Game Prototyping, Computer Graphics, Operating Systems
 - Collaborated with peers from around the world in several engineering projects
-- Cultural immersion the Denmark with visits to many neighboring countries
+- Danish language lessons and cultural immersion in Denmark with visits to many neighboring countries throughout Europe

 Awards and Lifetime Experiences
 -------------------------------